Follow:

 What are Fumed Metal Oxides?

-• produced from silicon tetrachloride, oxygen, and hydrogen via high-temperature reactions
+• Produced from silicon tetrachloride, oxygen, and hydrogen via high-temperature reactions.

-• with a specific surface area of 80–120 m²/g
+• Specific surface area: 80–120 m2/g

-• produced using aluminum chloride, oxygen, and hydrogen
+• Produced using aluminum chloride, oxygen, and hydrogen.

-• Aluminum chloride is sublimated and burned in a hydrogen-oxygen flame, followed by high-temperature hydrolysis
+• Aluminum chloride is sublimated and burned in a hydrogen-oxygen flame, followed by high-temperature hydrolysis.

 Applications of Fumed Silica